Why Are We Confused About Words?

 What are memes a kind of?
 They are a kind of way of behaving (roughly) that can be copied, transmitted, remembered, taught, shunned, denounced, brandished, ridiculed, parodied, censored, hallowed.
 There is no term readily available in the technical language of the scientific image that aptly encapsulates what kind of a thing a meme is.
 Leaning on the ordinary language of the manifest image, we might say that memes are ways: ways of doing something, or making something, but not instincts (which are a different kind of ways of doing something or making something).
 The difference is that memes are transmitted perceptually, not genetically.
 They are semantic information, design worth stealing or copying, except when they are misinformation, which, like counterfeit money, is something that is transmitted or saved under the mistaken presumption that it is valuable, useful.[xxiv]

+Suffice it to say that naturalists don’t want to debate materialism because it is based entirely upon atheistic or, at best, agnostic presuppositions.
 Let’s just stop again and recognize the enormity of what these scientists and philosophers want to take for granted.
 I will just repeat something we observed in the introduction: without words we would have no governments, for unlike ants and bees we are not pre-programmed to live in colonies but instead we have to verbalize pacts and alliances and constitutions.
 Nor would we have any technology, for all technology is preceded by verbal plans.
 Nor would we have any science, which is the study of patterns and laws in nature and society.
 Nor would we have any sports or games, all of which depend entirely upon the enforcement of verbalized rules.
 Nor would we have any fajita recipes.
 It is a very, very, very big deal to take words and sentences, numbers and equations—and our perception and use of them all—for granted.

 Yet pick up any book on the subject and you’ll find that is exactly what the scientific establishment does.
 Michael S. A. Graziano, professor of Psychology and Neuroscience at Princeton University, wrote a book titled Rethinking Consciousness: A Scientific Theory of Subjective Experience, in which he gives a very complex elaborate argument for why consciousness is nothing but matter-in-motion—i.e. that we are our brains.
 So what does he say about the nature of information or about our ability to perceive meaning?
 Nothing at all.
 Like the others, he simply takes that for granted: